This article may be helpful if you are:

 While drinking to ease emotional or physical pain, or to cope with difficult situations may offer relief in the moment, there are often serious long-term consequences for one’s physical and mental health.
 Alcoholic behaviour may not only affect relationships, jobs, and finances – it also presents several health challenges, including; poor quality sleep, digestive issues, memory problems, increased anxiety, depression and irritability.
 Excessive drinking can also lead to chronic diseases and other serious health problems, including high blood pressure, heart disease, stroke, liver disease, and cancer of the breast, mouth, throat, oesophagus, voice box liver, colon and rectum.
 There is also the very real and frightening threat of alcohol-related death due to alcohol poisoning, disease, injury, murder or suicide, which is responsible for 5.3% of deaths worldwide, according to the World Health Organisation.

-Alcoholic Behaviour
+Common Signs of Alcoholic Behaviour

 It’s not always easy to tell when your drinking has become a problem.
 After all, alcohol is legal and socially acceptable, so how can it be bad for you?
 The truth is that alcoholism and alcoholic behaviour are very real problems that affect millions of people every year.
-So if you’re concerned that your drinking may be out of control, here’s some signs for how to know if you might be an alcoholic or are displaying alcoholic behaviour:
+So, if you’re concerned that your drinking may be out of control, here’s some signs for how to know if you might be an alcoholic or are displaying alcoholic behaviour:

-• Always choosing events or outings where alcohol is on offer
+- Always choosing events or outings where alcohol is on offer

-• Feeling the need to drink to be able to sleep
+- Feeling the need to drink to be able to sleep

-• Feeling sick when you don’t drink alcohol
+- Feeling sick when you don’t drink alcohol

-• Having an intense craving or urge to drink.
+- Having an intense craving or urge to drink.
 This includes finding excuses to drink, such as feeling stressed or to celebrate

-• Needing more and more alcohol to feel the same effects.
+- Needing more and more alcohol to feel the same effects.
 You may feel like you need to drink to function and be agitated when unable to do so

-• Withdrawal symptoms when you try to cut down or stop drinking, e.g., sweating, nausea, irritability, shaking and vomiting
+- Withdrawal symptoms when you try to cut down or stop drinking, e.g., sweating, nausea, irritability, shaking and vomiting

-• Storing alcohol in hidden locations, like the office or car
+- Storing alcohol in hidden locations, like the office or car

-• Drinking alone or in secret
+- Drinking alone or in secret

-• Drinking alcohol despite it negatively impacting your job, personal life or relationships
+- Drinking alcohol despite it negatively impacting your job, personal life or relationships

-• Experiencing financial difficulties such as depleting savings, taking out loans, stealing, and lying to cover up finances
+- Experiencing financial difficulties such as depleting savings, taking out loans, stealing, and lying to cover up finances

-• Choosing to drink alcohol over engaging in other activities or hobbies otherwise enjoyed, including spending time with friends and family
+- Choosing to drink alcohol over engaging in other activities or hobbies otherwise enjoyed, including spending time with friends and family

-• Blackouts, or periods of missing time that can’t be accounted for
+- Blackouts, or periods of missing time that can’t be accounted for

-• Participating in risky and dangerous behaviours such as drink driving, unprotected sex, or violence toward others
+- Participating in risky and dangerous behaviours such as drink driving, unprotected sex, or violence toward others

-• Being unable to successfully cut down drinking after multiple attempts
+- Being unable to successfully cut down drinking after multiple attempts

-• Neglect of personal responsibilities such as work or childcare.
+- Neglect of personal responsibilities such as work or childcare.
 Neglect of personal hygiene and appearance.

-• If someone points out your alcohol consumption, you become defensive or overreact to perceived criticism
+- If someone points out your alcohol consumption, you become defensive or overreact to perceived criticism

 RELATED POST: RETHINK YOUR RELATIONSHIP WITH ALCOHOL

-How to Get Rid of an Alcohol Addiction
+How to Recover from Alcohol Addiction

 If you, or someone you love, is struggling with alcohol addiction or dependency, there is hope, and recovery is possible.
 There are many ways that people try to overcome alcohol addiction.
 Some people go to rehab, some try to quit without support, and some try to wean themselves off alcohol gradually.
 However people choose to do it, a few things are essential for overcoming alcohol addiction.